soyuka/dpicker/README.md

 bower install dpicker --save
 ```

+Package managers are only referencing `dpicker.js`!
+If you need time, you have to load the `dpicker.time.js` file!

 ## Usage

 DPicker depends on moment and maquette.
 Those can be included with your favorite module loader or through a CDN, for example: